borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 ### Encryption

-If you encrypt your Borg repository with a passphrase instead of a key file, you'll either need to set the borgmatic `encryption_passphrase` configuration variable or set the `BORG_PASSPHRASE` environment variable.
+If you encrypt your Borg repository with a passphrase or a key file, you'll either need to set the borgmatic `encryption_passphrase` configuration variable or set the `BORG_PASSPHRASE` environment variable.
 See the [repository encryption section](https://borgbackup.readthedocs.io/en/stable/quickstart.html#repository-encryption)